karlozm/UE4Code/ReloadLevel/README.md

 As of UE4.7 Blueprints still don't expose a node to read the current level name.

-This code will add nodes to get the current level name and some other utility funcionts related.
+This code will add nodes to get the current level name and some other related utility functions.

 Methods:
     FString CurrentLevelName